Custom RC Model Strandbeest

 - Context: personal design project (not a class or team assignment).

-- Why it was hard: convert Jansen’s linkage into a reliable, compact, manufacturable drivetrain with stable ground contact.
+- Challenge: translating Jansen’s linkage into a compact, manufacturable drivetrain with reliable ground contact.

 - Designed four pairs of legs in Fusion 360 using Jansen’s linkage proportions.